-- 1. explain the basic problem of scarcity faced by all societies and the resulting need for choice, and list and explain the three fundamental questions (what, how and for whom) that must be answered in any economy because of scarcity. - 2. use a production possibilities curve to illustrate opportunity cost, economic growth, underemployment of resources and increasing costs. - 3. use a graph or a numerical example to explain how supply and demand interact to determine the price and quantity sold of a product. - 4. use supply and demand analysis to show and explain the directions of movement of the price and quantity sold of a specified produce that would occur as a result of a hypothetical event or an event in the news. - 5. explain and illustrate with a graph the effects on a market of a government action preventing the price of a good from moving to equilibrium and maintaining that price either above or below the equilibrium price. - 6. explain price elasticity of demand and the relationship between the price elasticity of demand for a product and the effects of a price change on total revenue. - 7. explain marginal utility, the utility maximizing rule, and the income and substitution effects of a price change. - 8. explain the law of diminishing returns and how it affects production and costs in the short run. - 9. explain implicit and explicit cost, the calculation of pure economic profit and the difference between economic profit and accounting profit. - 10. compute average fixed cost, average variable cost, average total cost and marginal cost when given total cost data.
+- 1. Explain the basic problem of scarcity faced by all societies and the resulting need for choice, and list and explain the three fundamental questions (what, how and for whom) that must be answered in any economy because of scarcity. - Use a production possibilities curve to illustrate opportunity cost, economic growth, underemployment of resources and increasing costs. - 3.
+Use a graph or a numerical example to explain how supply and demand interact to determine the price and quantity sold of a product. - 4.
+Use supply and demand analysis to show and explain the directions of movement of the price and quantity sold of a specified produce that would occur as a result of a hypothetical event or an event in the news. - 5.
+Explain and illustrate with a graph the effects on a market of a government action preventing the price of a good from moving to equilibrium and maintaining that price either above or below the equilibrium price. - 6.
+Explain price elasticity of demand and the relationship between the price elasticity of demand for a product and the effects of a price change on total revenue. - 7.
+Explain marginal utility, the utility maximizing rule, and the income and substitution effects of a price change. - 8.
+Explain the law of diminishing returns and how it affects production and costs in the short run. - 9.
+Explain implicit and explicit cost, the calculation of pure economic profit and the difference between economic profit and accounting profit. - 10.
+Compute average fixed cost, average variable cost, average total cost and marginal cost when given total cost data.
 Sketch a family of typical short run cost curves and explain the relationships between those curves.

-- 11. show the typical company's long run average cost curve and explain how it is derived.
-Explain economies and diseconomies of scale and the causes of each. - 12. list the characteristics of the four market structures (perfect competition, pure monopoly, monopolistic competition, and oligopoly) and give examples of each. - 13. explain and show, using both tables and graphs, how companies in each of these market structures determine the price and quantity that will maximize profits in the short run.
-Use the table and graph to show the size of the profits or loss. - 14. explain the forces that affect each of these markets in the long run and explain and show graphically the long run equilibrium situation. - 15. explain the goals of productive efficiency, allocative efficiency, and incentives for innovation and how successful each market structure is in achieving those goals. - 16. define and calculate marginal revenue product and marginal resource cost and explain how an individual firm decides how many units of a resource to use and the resource price in markets that are competitive, unionized, and monopsonistic. - 17. describe and analyze the concept of comparative advantage and the effects and costs and benefits of both restricted and unrestricted international trade
+- 11. Show the typical company's long run average cost curve and explain how it is derived.
+Explain economies and diseconomies of scale and the causes of each. - 12.
+List the characteristics of the four market structures (perfect competition, pure monopoly, monopolistic competition, and oligopoly) and give examples of each. - 13.
+Explain and show, using both tables and graphs, how companies in each of these market structures determine the price and quantity that will maximize profits in the short run.
+Use the table and graph to show the size of the profits or loss. - 14.
+Explain the forces that affect each of these markets in the long run and explain and show graphically the long run equilibrium situation. - 15.
+Explain the goals of productive efficiency, allocative efficiency, and incentives for innovation and how successful each market structure is in achieving those goals. - 16.
+Describe how markets fail due to positive and negative externalities or other causes. - 17.
+Describe and analyze the concept of comparative advantage and the effects and costs and benefits of both restricted and unrestricted international trade. - 18.
+Identify the characteristics of public goods and explain the need for government involvement in their provision.